MillerGroupUofT/MP010-lab-control/operating-procedures/laser-turn-on-prodecure.md

     2. Scan for devices.
     3. Start monitor.
     4. Turn up the current on the Xantrex power supply SLOWLY, while monitoring the power and temperature on the FibreRod Monitor program – If sudden jumps in temperature are detected, stop and diagnose for a problem.
 A threshold is expected around 2A.
-    5. When 10W is reached, ensure that there is an increase in the rod output power using the power meter in the beam path.
+    5. When 10W pump power is reached, ensure that there is an increase in the rod output power using the power meter in the output beam path.
     6. Continue increasing the power SLOWLY to the desired level (tested up to 40W as of 06/12/2017).

 ## Turn off procedure: